-The Early Years Foundation Stage curriculum, which is based on government Guidelines from the DFE, is divided into 7 areas of learning.
-Firstly there are the 3 PRIME AREAS:
+The Early Years Foundation Stage Curriculum - which is based on government guidelines from the DFE - is divided into 7 areas of learning: 3 PRIME areas, and 4 SPECIFIC areas.

 Personal, Social & Emotional development